 Beth Covitt, Head of Science Education Research and Evaluation, has been working in the fields of environmental and science education for 20 years.
 She has a keen interest in environmental science literacy and developing a citizenry that is well prepared to use science to inform decision-making.
 Beth has worked on numerous projects spanning many topics, but has particular interests in water and climate education.
 Her efforts encompass science education research and evaluation, program and curriculum development, and teacher professional development.
 Beth has an MS in environmental resource policy and behavior and a PhD in environmental education and conservation psychology, both from the University of Michigan.

-Nicholos Wethington, Museum Coordinator, is passionate about sharing his knowledge of science with everyone.
-Outside of spectrUM, he's the president of the Western Montana Astronomical Association.
-A native of South Dakota with a BS in English Literature from Iowa State University, Nick can be found biking, camping, hiking, endurance racing, and making ridiculous contraptions out of scrap metal in his garage.
+Outside of spectrUM, Nick is the president of the Western Montana Astronomical Association, Missoula’s local astronomy club.
+A native of South Dakota with a BS in English Literature from Iowa State University, Nick can be found biking, camping, hiking, and making ridiculous contraptions and telescopes out of reclaimed materials in his garage.

 Associate Director for the Broader Impacts Group

 Agatha Podrasky first became involved with spectrUM in 2006 leading the Science Learning Tent in Missoula Downtown.
-After a move to Alaska for 6 years, she is happy to be back in Montana and working with spectrUM again.
+After a move to Alaska for 6 years, she is happy to be back in Montana.
 She holds a BA in Physics and Astronomy from the University of Montana and a MS in Atmospheric Science from the University of Alaska Fairbanks.
 A passionate advocate for advances in STEM education, she is happiest when teaching.
 In her free time she can be found hiking, fly-fishing, camping, and skiing.

 Sara Bunton began working for spectrUM in 2012 as an office assistant.
-She now handles all travel, hiring, and other related business paperwork for spectrUM and the Broader Impacts Group.
+She handles travel, hiring, purchasing, calendars and other related business paperwork for spectrUM and the Broader Impacts Group.
+She is the glue that keeps our organization together.
 In her free time she enjoys spending time with her son.